eumiro/pygohome/README.md

 ## Development Quickstart

 *pygohome* uses [nox](https://nox.thea.codes/en/stable/) for test automation and [poetry](https://python-poetry.org/) for dependency management and package creation.
-To contribute, clone this repository and create a venv containing the necessary tools by creating a virtualenv or venv with nox and poetry installed:
+To contribute, clone this repository and create a virtual environment containing the necessary tools:

     $ python -m venv pygohome              # create a venv at ./pygohome
     $ pygohome/bin/pip install nox poetry  # install the development dependencies